jupiterhub/learn-python-the-hard-way/README.md

 TBD

 # learn-python-the-hard-way
-exercises from http://learnpythonthehardway.org using Python 2
+* Exercises from http://learnpythonthehardway.org using Python 3